Diet And Myasthenia Gravis

 - Adding loads of fruits and raw vegetables to my daily intake of food, especially in the first half of the day

-- Including the wonder food Curcumin to my life.
+- Including the wonder food Curcumin in my life.
 I buy my quota of Curcumin from here in India.
 For those outside of India could look here.

 - Doing away with refined oil and refined sugar from the kitchen.
 I shifted my entire household to the good old unrefined oil that our grandmothers used in cooking.
 Luckily it is now available online too.